 The state’s DUI law can be found in Florida Statute 316.193.

-It provides that a person commits the offense under the following circumstances:
+Under Florida law, a person commits a DUI offense under the following circumstances:

 - They were under the influence of alcohol or a controlled substance and their ability to see, hear, judge distance, or other faculties were impaired;